wjkoznarek/du-cybersecurity-bootcamp/Homework/24-Final-Project/submission_files/DefensiveTemplate.md

   - **Metric**: `system.process.cpu.total.pct`
   - **Threshold**: 0.5 in last 5 minutes
   - **Vulnerability Mitigated**: This will trigger an alert when CPU usage rises above 50%.
-  - **Reliability**: Low reliablity, since CPU usage is not indicitave of an attack, it can trigger when any resource intensive process is running.
+  - **Reliability**: Low reliability, since CPU usage is not indicative of an attack, it can trigger when any resource intensive process is running.

 ### Suggestions for Going Further (Optional)